ga-wdi-pvd/express-mongoose/readme.md

 ![Delete 2](http://i.imgur.com/1qF64Tf.png)

-## Conclusion
+## Closing / Questions

-1. What does `module.exports` do?
+* What does module.exports do?
-- Why does `method="post"` even though we are updating (vs. creating) something?
+* Why does method="post" even though we are updating (vs. creating) something?
-- Why do we use promises and callbacks when calling methods on a Mongoose model?
+* Why do we use promises and callbacks when calling methods on a Mongoose model?

 ## Homework